schadm6565/Quiz_Project/README.md

 ## How to Use

 Follow these steps to play the quiz game:
-- Select an avatar
+- Select an avatar.
-- Select an accessory for the avatar
+- Select an accessory for the avatar.
-- Start the quiz
+- Start the quiz.
 - Read each question carefully.
 - Select the option that you believe is the correct answer.
 - Click the "Next" button to move to the next question.